valenpe7/5.0189051/README.md

 ### How to obtain the data

 The raw data used in this work are openly available in a **Zenodo** repository.
-You may download the data as a .zip archive (?
-GB) on the following link: [https://zenodo.org/records/11579273/files/data.zip?download=1](https://zenodo.org/records/11579273/files/data.zip?download=1).
+You may download the data as a .zip archive (4.6 MB) on the following link: [https://zenodo.org/records/11579273/files/data.zip?download=1](https://zenodo.org/records/11579273/files/data.zip?download=1).

 ### How to obtain the notebook